-- 1 Click Create Custom Report. - 2 Select the Report Type:

-You can choose Database Availability, Statistical Trend Analysis, or Alarms from the drop-down list.

-3 Select the Job Name:

-A drop-down list of the Data Extraction Jobs you previously created will appear.

-- 4 OPTIONAL: To refresh data before you generate the report, check Refresh Job Data. - 5 Type a title in the Report Title box. - 6 Optionally, add a description of the report. - 7 Click Generate.
+- 1 Click Create Custom Report. - 2 Select the Report Type: You can choose Database Availability, Statistical Trend Analysis, or Alarms. - 3 Select the Job Name: A list of the Data Extraction jobs you previously created appear. - 4 To refresh data before you generate the report, check Refresh Job Data. - 5 Enter a title in the Report Title box.

+NOTE: You can also add a description of the report.

+6 Click Generate.

 NOTE: It can take a while for the report to generate, depending on how much data is involved.
-When the report is completed, the main report page opens.
+When the report is completed, the main report page appears.
 There's no overt indicator that the report is being generated, so you have to have faith that a report will come your way.